The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 for a generic constant $C\geq 1$ depending only on the size of $\Omega$ but not on $q$.
 One can choose the weight function of the more general form $W=\exp\big\{-q\langle v\rangle^\vartheta (1-\epsilon \frac{x\cdot v}{\langle v\rangle})\big\}$ to generate higher velocity weight with parameters $q>0$, $0\leq\vt\leq 2$ and $\epsilon>0$.
 To keep our arguments concise, we will only use the weight $W$ in \eqref{W} due to the fact that $W\approx 1$.

-Using the above weight $W$, one can derive the global $L^2$ estimate with exponential time decay for both hard and soft potentials.
-Using the standard macro-micro decomposition $f=\P f+\{\I-\P\}f$, we derive the microscopic energy from the dissipation property of $Lf$ and then the macroscopic energy from the microscopic energy; cf. \cite{Guo2002,Guo2009,Guo2021b}.
-However, for the non-cutoff Boltzmann case, we will carefully choose a smooth cutoff function (instead of an indicator function) for $t\in[T,T+\de^3]$ depending on small fixed $\de>0$.
-Note that since $T>0$ is arbitrary and $\de>0$ is fixed, we can derive the macroscopic estimate locally in time, e.g. for $t\in[0,1]$.
-This implies the global a priori $L^2$ large time decay.
+Using the above weight $W$ for the inflow and Maxwell conditions, one can derive the global $L^2$ estimate with exponential time decay for both hard and soft potentials.
+Using the standard macro-micro decomposition $f=\P f+\{\I-\P\}f$, we derive the microscopic energy from the dissipation property of $Lf$ and then control the macroscopic energy by the microscopic energy; cf. \cite{Guo2002,Guo2009,Guo2021b}.
+However, for the non-cutoff Boltzmann case, we will carefully choose a smooth cutoff function (instead of an indicator function) for time interval $[T,T+\de^3]$ depending on small fixed $\de>0$.